Plus98ir/DNS-Server-Config/README.md

 ### 📌 Overview

 **Important Note:** Please be very careful when entering your password.
-If you enter the incorrect password twice, the system will automatically block your device's IP (the computer or phone you are using).
+If you enter the incorrect password 4 times, the system will automatically block your device's IP (the computer or phone you are using).

 This script is an **All-in-One Automated Setup** for creating a secure, high-performance routing server.
 It automatically installs and configures essential tools for traffic routing, DNS management, and access control.